 Accelerated peer-to-peer content distributionPosted Jan 10 2018 by Florian Wesch

 info-beamer hosted can soon optionally distribute content locally among your devices.
-This can speed up downloads of large files to devices sharing a single internet connection.
-Try a preview now!
+This can speed up downloads of large files to devices located in the same local network.

 info-beamer hosted is the most advanced digital signage platform available for the Raspbery Pi.
 Today we introduce a unique feature that makes it even more powerful and allows types of installations that have been painful to run before.